Slide show of 17th century man, a skeleton of the 17th century man against his clothing backdrop.and modern man.

 for the first time the intimate stories of America's early colonists.

-Note: The Forensic Anthropology Lab closes July 31, 2013 and forensic anthropology school programs will be offered in the new Q?rius education space beginning in October 2013.
-Learn more about the Forensic Mysteries school program and other Natural History Investigations.
+The original classroom facility, the exhibit's Forensic Anthropology Lab, closed in 2013 but forensic anthropology school programs are now offered in the new Q?rius education space.
+Learn more about the Forensic Mysteries school programs and other Natural History Investigations.
 Please call 202-633-1078 with additional questions about programs or logistics.

-is a Webcomic based on an authentic forensic case.
+is a Webcomic based on an authentic forensic case from Leavy Neck, Maryland.
 Using graphics, photos, and online activities, the Secret in the Cellar unravels a mystery of historical, and scientific importance.

 [ TOP ]